On the knot Floer filtration of the concordance group: Background

 \subsection{The knot Floer complex and concordance}

-We begin with the necessary background on knot Floer homology, as defined in \cite{OSknots} and \cite{R}.
-To a knot $K$, we associate a $\Z \oplus \Z$-filtered, $\Z$-graded chain complex over the ring $\F[U, U^{-1}]$, where $U$ is a formal variable.
+We begin with the necessary background on knot Floer homology, as defined in \cite{OSknot} and \cite{Rknot}.
+To a knot $K$, we associate a $\Z \oplus \Z$-filtered, $\Z$-graded chain complex over $\F[U, U^{-1}]$, where $U$ is a formal variable.
 The $\Z$-grading is called the Maslov, or homological, grading.
 We denote this complex by $\CFKi(K)$, and the filtered chain homotopy type of $\CFKi(K)$ is an invariant of the knot $K$.
-The ordering on $\Z \oplus \Z$ is given by $(i, j) \leq (i', j')$ if $i \leq i'$ and $j \leq j'$.
+The ordering on $\Z \oplus \Z$ is given by $(i, j) \leq (i'\!, j')$ if $i \leq i'$ and $j \leq j'$.

 The differential, $\partial$, decreases the homological grading by one and respects the $\Z \oplus \Z$-filtration.
 Multiplication by $U$ shifts the $\Z$-grading by two and decreases the $\Z \oplus \Z$-filtration by $(1, 1)$.
-Connected sum of knots corresponds to tensor product of their respective chain complexes, i.e.,
+Connected sum of knots corresponds to tensor product of their respective chain complexes.
+That is,